 Make the bed a play spot.
-I like to buy Lucy new toys every once in awhile to make sure she is mentally stimulated and happy and I make sure we play with them on the bed so she associates the bed with a fun activity and not her own personal litter box!
+I like to buy Lucy new toys every once in a while to make sure she is mentally stimulated and happy and I make sure we play with them on the bed so she associates the bed with a fun activity and not her own personal litter box!
 Toys such as the teaser feather on a stick, laser pointer, etc. are all great and you can always spray toys with a bit of catnip spray to get the cat’s initial interest.

 8. Close the Door

 We’ve also had to deal with a feral cat spraying the outside of our front door.
 I actually thought someone had spilled soda on our front door.
-Around the same time I also noticed that Lucy was inspecting the inside of the front door – I thought maybe she was planning her escape since the babies had just been born because she usually never goes near the front door.
+Around the same time, I also noticed that Lucy was inspecting the inside of the front door – I thought maybe she was planning her escape since my twin babies had just been born because she usually never goes near the front door.
 But I eventually connected the two and figured out it was a feral cat spraying the front door.
-I used the Nature’s Miracle Just for Cats Urine Destroyer on the door to remove the urine and the feral cat has stopped spraying.
+I used Nature’s Miracle Just for Cats Urine Destroyer on the door to remove the urine and the feral cat has stopped spraying.

-Do you have a cat who pees on your bed?
+Do you have a cat who keeps peeing on your bed?
 Do they do it at like the worst time ever when you’re exhausted and don’t have time to do a load of laundry, or is that just what my cat, Lucy, does?
 Also, a quick note: if you’re ever playing the “Does This Smell Like Cat Pee to You?” game, just stop.
 The answer is always yes.
 Cat pee stinks!
 If you even think you smell cat pee, it’s probably cat pee!

-Let me know in the comments if have any other ideas on how to stop a cat from peeing on the bed that worked for you!
+Let me know in the comments if you have any other ideas on how to stop a cat from peeing on the bed that worked for you!